Stefano Bernardi headshot

 2. Invite them to the Redokun Web Editor.
 All you need to do is enter their email in the Pick a Translator field.
 They will instantly receive the notification in their inbox.

-• You can assign a different translator to each language pair.
+• You can assign a different translator to each language pair ensuring you get the best technical manual translation services.

 Step 2.
 Invite language experts to translate the manual